 However, a pattern of complaints about sharp premium increases from year to year, bad customer service, a complicated claims process, lost claims or delays in receiving reimbursements are more noteworthy because they will impact you as a policyholder no matter how carefully you read your policy.

 Credible accusations of a company’s changing policy terms or terminating coverage because of claims history for an individual pet should be taken seriously.
-If you see multiple reviews for a company from policyholders who had this experience, we advise you to eliminate this company from consideration.
+If you see multiple reviews for a company from policyholders who had these experiences, we advise you to eliminate this company from consideration.

 Note the dates the reviews and comments were posted.
 Sometimes companies improve their policies and resolve administrative problems talked about in older reviews.
 More recent ratings are likely more relevant to current conditions.